cybermerqury/etsi-gs-qkd-014-referenceimplementation/README.md

     -out kme.csr
 ```

-Create an extensions file to specify the alternative names
+Create an extensions file to specify the alternative names:

 ```bash
 echo "subjectAltName = IP:127.0.0.1" >> kme.ext
 ```

-Sign the certificate using the root CA's key
+Sign the certificate using the root CA's key:

 ```bash
 openssl x509 -req    \
     -in kme.csr      \